 This document sets out the vision, key strategic objectives and a framework of principles for the Council to ensure leisure provision meets the needs of our residents over the next 10 years and beyond.
 Care has been taken to ensure that the strategy supports and contributes towards the Council's goals, core values and priorities for improvement as embodied within the Council's Corporate Strategy.
-The leisure facilities strategy supports the suite of local plan documents to guide future leisure requirements arising from housing growth across the Borough.
+The leisure facilities strategy forms part of a suite of local plan documents which will help guide future leisure requirements arising from housing growth across the borough.

-The strategy covers indoor leisure facilities directly provided by Rushcliffe Borough Council as well as outdoor playing pitch facilities owned by a range of providers across the Borough such as town and parish councils, schools and community sports clubs.
+The strategy covers indoor leisure facilities directly provided by Rushcliffe Borough Council as well as outdoor playing pitch facilities owned by a range of providers across the borough such as Town and Parish Councils, schools and community sports clubs.